NXP Semiconductors NV (NXPI)'s Winning Formula: Financial Metric

 Profitability Rank Breakdown

 The Profitability Rank shows NXP Semiconductors NV's impressive standing among its peers in generating profit.
-The company's Operating Margin has increased significantly over the past five years, with the latest figure standing at 27.69%.
-Furthermore, NXP Semiconductors NV's Gross Margin has also seen a consistent rise, indicating the company's growing proficiency in transforming revenue into profit.
+The company's Operating Margin has increased significantly over the past five years, and its Gross Margin has seen a consistent rise, underscoring the company's growing proficiency in transforming revenue into profit.
 NXP Semiconductors NV's strong Predictability Rank of 3.5 stars out of five underscores its consistent operational performance, providing investors with increased confidence.

 Growth Rank Breakdown

 Ranked highly in Growth, NXP Semiconductors NV demonstrates a strong commitment to expanding its business.
-The company's 3-Year Revenue Growth Rate is 18.7%, which outperforms better than 73.71% of companies in the Semiconductors industry.
-Moreover, NXP Semiconductors NV has seen a robust increase in its EBITDA over the past few years, with a three-year growth rate of 31.3, highlighting the company's continued capability to drive growth.
+The company's 3-Year Revenue Growth Rate is 18.7%, which outperforms better than 74.48% of companies in the Semiconductors industry.
+Moreover, NXP Semiconductors NV has seen a robust increase in its EBITDA over the past few years, accentuating the company's continued capability to drive growth.

 Next Steps